JeffreyDinackus/Linux-Quote-of-The-Day/README.md

 Installation:

-this is for debian, other distros may vary
+this is for debian and Mac, non debian distro may vary

 navigate to home menu of your user on your machine: